-Maharashtra SSC, HSC 2020 supplementary exam results at mahresult.nic.in at 1 pm
+Maharashtra SSC, HSC 2020 supplementary exam results declared at mahresult.nic.in

 The Maharashtra 2020 10th, 12th supplementary exams were held in November.

-Maharashtra State Board of Secondary and Higher Secondary Education (MSBSHSE) on Wednesday will declare the SSC and HSC 2020 supplementary exam results at 1 pm.
-The results will be declared on the official website, mahresult.nic.in.
+Maharashtra State Board of Secondary and Higher Secondary Education (MSBSHSE) on Wednesday declared the SSC and HSC 2020 supplementary exam results at 1 pm.
+The results were declared on the official website, mahresult.nic.in.

 The supplementary exams were held in November.